 - If you are accustomed to using interactive notebooks that require a lot of cutting and gluing, you probably already know that the time commitment is more than many teachers can afford.
 Flip books are truly the best of both worlds since they are interactive and hands-on, but require minimal cutting and no gluing.

 - Their versatility knows no bounds!
 You can use flip books for every single subject, skill, activity, or project.
 Use them for vocabulary words, literature units, book reports, reading logs, or study guides.
 You can even spice up the flip book by printing it on bright colored paper, or varying the orientation of the pages.

 - For students who are tactile and/or visual, the flip book gives them an extraordinarily organized way to study material.
 The tabs allow them to see what is on each page without the frustration of searching.

 - There are flip book templates available for teachers.
 This option allows you to create your own customized flip book!
 The one I use the most comes from Danielle Knight here.
 She takes the headache out of formatting and precision on each tab.
 That’s a win-win!

-If you’d like to see a sample of a flip book format, this flip book is FREE in my TPT store!
+If you’d like to see a sample of a flip book format, this flip book is FREE!
 Designed as a back to school reading log for September, it also allows you to check out the construction and format.
 I’ve found that it is most efficient to staple the booklet together for students prior to distributing them.
 Students are then responsible for cutting the flaps on each page and won’t bother you with “lost pages” and compilation issues.

 What are some other ways you can utilize flip books in your classroom?